 There’s a huge learning curve with content marketing.
 Actually, that curve has existed from the beginning because companies have almost always had to use the written word to convey their messages, at least to a segment of their audience.
-That has always required a skill and talent that the leadership of a company may not feel that they possess.
+That has always required skill and talent that a company’s leadership may not feel that they possess.
 Then came social media, which meant more direct interaction with customers and another wrinkle to communication.

 1. Not knowing your audience

 You may have a sense of who your audience is, but it’s crucial to make sure that your content is directly meeting their needs, says Search Engine Journal.
 Knowing exactly who you intend to read (or watch) and appreciate the material will give you the focus you need to make your content compelling.